|

 damage from this deviation from the sacred food pyramid for a

-time.
 Granted, this is said with the implied assumption that

 someday these kids will begin to eat what's good for them.
 And

-hopefully they will, but in reality how many people eat what they
+hopefully they will, but in reality how many

 are suppose to daily?